KDE/kdesrc-build/README.md

 Hopefully everything will go well the first time, and kdesrc-build will be able to download and build all of the modules that you ask for. :)

-## UPGRADING KDESRC-BUILD

-Upgrading is simple.

-You can delete your old kdesrc-build directory (make sure you don't have any local changes in there first, or your kdesrc-buildrc file!) and then install the new version where the old kdesrc-build directory used to be.

-In fact, it is recommended to use git to update kdesrc-build itself, so that kdesrc-build updates itself automatically when run.
-This is set up already in the sample configuration for KF5, where kdesrc-build is configured to update itself.

-One thing to keep in mind when using kdesrc-build to manage keeping itself up to date is that updates won't take effect until the *next* time you run kdesrc-build.

-You may want to edit the kdesrc-buildrc configuration file to make sure any new options are included.
-You should always read the changes for the new version however, as sometimes there are slight changes in behavior necessary to adapt to updates in the source repository.
-If you are running kdesrc-build from its git repository, you can use the "git log" command from inside the kdesrc-build source directory to see the latest changes.

-You can use the `./kdesrc-build --version` command to ensure that you have successfully upgraded kdesrc-build.

 ## SAMPLE CONFIGURATION

 A sample configuration file is included for demonstration purposes.
 You could